gavinmcfarland/flex-gap-polyfill/README.md

 [![Gitter Chat][git-img]][git-url]

 This is a pure CSS polyfill using PostCSS to emulate flex gap using margins.
-It should cover 90% of cases.

 ## Kown limitations

 - Incompatible when `margin: auto` and `gap` are used together, to get around this create a wrapper which `margin: auto` is applied to
-- Percentage gaps aren't that reliable if the container has a dynamic width, ie not full width of container or a fixed width (latter coming soon)
+- Percentage gaps aren't that reliable if the container has a determined by its content, ie not full width of container
 - Slight variation from spec for widths of flex items that use percentages (because of negative margin on container), usually in most cases this is desirable anyway

 View the [demo page](https://limitlessloop.github.io/flex-gap-polyfill/) for various test cases of the polyfill in action.